gilramir/gomonad/README.md

-# Go-Monads: Maybe, Result, and Either
+# Go Monad: Maybe, Result, and Either

 A lightweight, type-safe implementation of functional programming monads for Go 1.18+.
-This library brings the safety of Haskell and Gren to Go, helping you reduce `if err != nil` boilerplate and handle optionality without `nil` pointers.
+This library brings the safety of Haskell, Elm, and Gren to Go, helping you reduce `if err != nil` boilerplate and handle optionality without `nil` pointers.